carylwyatt/dotfiles/README.md

 ## oh-my-zsh

 For whatever reason, the powerline symbols don't work for vim-airline in zsh.
 I can't figure it out, but I plan on using vim for most things anyway, so I'm not going to worry about using zsh for now.
 Maybe I can tackle this another day.

+## 256 colors

+I've been struggling to get the xfce4-terminal to use 256 colors.
+This did the trick: [set $TERM to xterm-256color](https://bbs.archlinux.org/viewtopic.php?id=175581)

+I had to create the application folder in the .local directory, but other than that, this worked!
+Now to figure out how to create a keyboard shortcut to launch *this* terminal instead of the default version.